mccright/PythonStuff/README.md

 if sys.version_info < (3, 7):
     raise Exception("Use only with Python 3.7 or higher")
 ```
+* I often need to poke at a simple API that accepts a POST with a secret in the POST data.
+There is a simple model for doing this in: [https://github.com/mccright/PythonStuff/tree/main/simplePOST2API](https://github.com/mccright/PythonStuff/tree/main/simplePOST2API)
 * Sometimes you need to know what types of files are in a github repo along with their layout in order to prepare for a risk-reasonable static analysis.
   * [getGHtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHtree.py) is a model for extracting a list of files in tree format from user repositories.
   * [getGHorgtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHorgtree.py) is a model for extracting a list of files in tree format from non-public organization repositories.